A batch of labelled eppendorf tubes

 Some postgraduate research students in science, engineering and technology subjects will need an Academic Technology Approval Scheme (ATAS) certificate prior to applying for a Student visa (under the Student Route).
 For some courses, the requirement to apply for an ATAS certificate may depend on your research area.

-For the duration of the US based part of the programme, students are provided with an annual stipend of $42,000 (correct for the 2022-23 academic year for students studying at Scripps Research, La Jolla, California).
-Further information about how students are funded in the US is available on the programme page of the Scripps Research website.
-Tuition fees will be completely paid on the students behalf by Scripps Research.
+For the duration of the US based part of the programme, students are provided with an annual stipend of $45,760 (correct for the 2024-25 academic year for students studying at Scripps Research, La Jolla, California).
+Tuition fees will be paid in full on the student’s behalf by Scripps Research.

 Information about course fees